finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 # Roadmap

-## Bugs
-- Fix: Connection in *Play Mode* randomly drops.
-Debug statements are currently displayed to try to resolve

 ## Features
 - Show loading bar when loading/downloading a card game in the *Game Selection Menu*.
 Currently, a "cards loaded" message appears after the game finishes loading
 - Add links to restore default card games to the *Game Selection Menu*